aquietlife/zora/README.md

 - Community-based training: Current model weights were trained on Heap, a community computer cluster at Recurse Center

-- Approachable: Zora is a small library that is meant to be easily understood and modified by you
+- Small, Approachable, and Transparent: Zora is a simple library that is meant to be easily understood and modified by you for experimenting with machine listening models

-- Transparent

-- Small

-- Metrics and Evaluations
+-  Measurable: Zora comes with support for metrics and evaluations to understand how it performs and what improvements can be made

 # Models